kevinmveen/fupcompleteness/README.md

 # fupcompleteness

 Collection of functions to evaluate follow-up completeness.
-The main function is fupcompleteness() and inputs:
+The main function is fup.completeness() and inputs: